deliaconstantino/motivation-journal-backend/README.md

 ## Configuration and Database

 * To get started with Motivation Journal, fork and clone this app.
+Then run `bundle install`.

-* As this app uses a Postgres server, run `rails db:create` then `rails db:migration` to create a database and migrations
+* As this app uses a Postgres server, run `rails db:create` then `rails db:migrate` to create a database and migrations

 * Run `rails db:seed` to seed the database